wittevrongelthibaut/personal-website/src/routes/blog/collabdays.md

 <Image imgUrl="https://pbs.twimg.com/media/FfHfcQ0WIAE7MKZ?format=jpg&name=large" altText="Feline Parein
 giving us a talk about Azure DevOps" size="medium" />

 The last session we attended was about CI/CD.
 It is a term we hear very often and it struck our interest.
 The session was given by Feline Parein.
 In this session, we received a lot of information about a tool from Microsoft called 'Azure DevOps'.
 This tool is used to automate the deployment of your applications.
 She demonstrated the use of this tool through a business case she had a while back.
 The way she showed how powerful Azure DevOps is by deploying 170 solutions and 170 applications all starting from 1 master solution.
-This was very impressive and I will definitely look into this tool more in the future.
+This was very impressive, and I will definitely look into this tool more in the future.

 ## 📝 During the breaks